-- Don't enter the water if you can't swim.
+- Don't enter the water if you cannot swim.

 - Swim near a lifeguard.
 United States Lifessaving Association statistics show that substantially more drownings occur in areas where there are no lifeguards.

-- Ask the lifeguard about any dangers in the water or on the beach, especially if he or she is flying a yellow caution flag.
+- Ask the highchair lifeguard or rental attendant about any dangers in the water or on the beach, especially flying a yellow flag (medium hazard), red flag (high hazard)or purple flag (stinging marine life).

 - Be aware of direction and strength of longshore currents.
 These currents can take you up and down the beach quickly and cause you or your kids to get become lost.